 - Two American journals: Philosophical Review and Journal of Philosophy.

 For each topic, I’ll look at the proportion of the (weighted) articles they had in those four journals (over those fifty years) that were in the British journals.
 This is a rough and ready way of teasing apart what UK and US philosophy looked like over that time.
 (Obviously neither pair of journals is fully representative of their country’s philosophical scene, but they aren’t the worst proxies either.)

 I’m leaving off topics 81–90 because they are so little represented in the journals over this time period that the ratios being graphed are more noise than signal.

-As you can see, there’s quite a bit of variation there.
+As we can see, there’s quite a bit of variation there.
 Let’s reorder the bars so the extremes are more visible.

-On the UK side, there is Ordinary Language Philosophy.
+On the UK side, there is ordinary language philosophy.
 That’s not news, but it’s nice to see the model found this pattern.
-There are a couple of topics that have tiny numbers each side of the Atlantic in these journals: Game Theory and Feminism.
-But otherwise the focus in the UK is more heavily on language, and on ethics.
+There are a couple of topics that have tiny numbers on each side of the Atlantic in these journals: game theory and feminism.
+But otherwise the focus in the United Kingdom is more heavily on language and on ethics.
 The latter is a bit of a theme across the journals.
 From day one there is attention being paid to questions of value.
-But for a long time there is very little work on ethics that treats it as autonomous subject, as opposed to deriving moral conclusions from, e.g., metaphysical premises.
+But for a long time there is very little work on ethics that treats it as an autonomous subject as opposed to deriving moral conclusions from, e.g., metaphysical premises.